 In other words: burn-out is a gradually developing stress disorder that poses a great risk of severe physical, emotional and psychological exhaustion – and which can culminate in depression.
 There is also a connection between burn-out and various physical symptoms, such as increased blood pressure or lung disease.
 This is shown in a study by the University Hospital of Zurich.
 Therefore, the first signs of burn-out should not be ignored, but counteracted at an early stage.
 The sooner the risk of burn-out is recognised, the sooner the negative spiral can be stopped.

-Doctors and psychotherapists diagnose burnout primarily among managers, entrepreneurs and management consultants, but it’s also common among teachers, doctors or people who work in nursing or social-pedagogical professions.
-And it’s not just the number of hours worked in a week that’s the problem.
-Other factors include a bad working environment, mobbing, excessive stress, fear of unemployment and personal problems.
+Burn-out is triggered by a high workload, which also includes unpaid activities such as caring for relatives or family work.
+But the number of hours worked per week is not the only decisive factor.
+A bad working atmosphere, bullying, excessive stress, fear of losing one’s job as well as personal strain also play a role.
 Above all, however, individual characteristics play a key role.
 It is often idealistic and committed people who are pushed to their limits while striving to deliver perfection, achieve their ambitions and fulfil their sense of responsibility.

 - Increasing listlessness both professionally and privately, decreasing interest in everything

 - Headaches and back pain